 The superb Museum of Ancient Glass, located in the magnificent Cosmacendi Palace near Zadar’s waterfront, houses one of Europe’s finest collections of antique glass items.

 There are dozens of unique Roman jars, goblets, and vials that have been unearthed in the Dalmatia region of Croatia.

 In addition, there are a number of perfume bottles and oil bottles, glass cups that were previously used in the earliest churches in the region during Mass, and a number of miniature flasks that were used to contain holy water.
 Visit the palace grounds for a magnificent view of Jazine harbor afterward.

 St. Anastasia’s Cathedral / Zadar Cathedral

-It has 4 departmetnts: Natural history, Etnological, Gallery of Fine Arts and City museum, and two alocated collections on island Iž – Etnological and Cultural history.
+Zadar National Museum (Narodni muzej Zadar) is a general regional museum founded in 1832.
+It has four departments: Natural history, Ethnological, Gallery of Fine Arts, and City Museum, and two allocated collections on island Iž – Ethnological and Cultural history.

 St. Simeon’s Church

 This church is home to the sarcophagus of St. Simeon, one of Zadar’s four patron saints.